spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/03-installer.md

 - You created a content bundle that you want to include with the installation.

 - You need to apply multiple user data configurations.
-Review the [Multiple user data Usecase](/clusters/edge/site-deployment/prepare-edge-configuration#multipleuser datausecase) resource to learn more.
+Review the [Multiple User Data Usecase](/clusters/edge/site-deployment/prepare-edge-configuration#multipleuserdatausecase) resource to learn more.

 - You are using a custom operating system (OS).